nextcloud/documentation/developer_manual/exapp_development/tech_details/api/settings.rst

 Declarative Settings
 ====================

-Starting from Nextcloud **29**, AppAPI provides the ability to display ex-application settings.
+Starting from Nextcloud **29**, AppAPI provides the ability to display ExApp settings.
-When admin or user changes some ex-app settings they will be stored in the database and can be received using :doc:`preferences` or :doc:`appconfig` API.
+When an admin or user changes some ExApp settings, they will be stored in the database and can be retrieved using :doc:`preferences` or :doc:`appconfig` API.

 .. note::

-	Settings rendered only for enabled ExApps.
+	These settings are rendered only for enabled ExApps.

 .. warning::

 	``section_id`` from **scheme** should be already registered by any PHP application.

-	**AppAPI** provides two sections for that: ``ai_integration_team`` and ``declarative_settings``, you can use them.
+	**AppAPI** provides two sections which you can use for that: ``ai_integration_team`` and ``declarative_settings``.

 Register Settings
 ^^^^^^^^^^^^^^^^^